-Michael T. Hartney joined the Boston College political science faculty in fall 2017.
+Michael Hartney joined the Boston College political science faculty in fall 2017.
 Previously he was Assistant Professor of Politics at Lake Forest College.
-Professor Hartney’s main research and teaching interests include: education and social welfare policy, interest groups, subnational politics, and the workings of American political institutions more generally.
+Professor Hartney’s main research and teaching interests include: state and local politics, interest groups, and public policy.

-Prior to academia, he worked as a policy analyst for the National Governors Association Center for Best Practices where he provided technical analysis to governors and other state officials on a wide range of K–12 education issues from teacher and principal quality to high school redesign.
-Hartney holds a Ph.D. in political science from the University of Notre Dame and a bachelor’s degree, also in political science, from Vanderbilt University.
+Prior to academia, Hartney worked as a policy analyst for the National Governors Association, where he provided technical analysis to governors on a wide range of K–12 education reform issues, from teacher and principal quality to high school redesign.
+He holds a Ph.D. in political science from the University of Notre Dame and a bachelor’s degree, also in political science, from Vanderbilt University.

-October 2017.
 “Show Who the Money?
-Teacher Sorting Patterns and Performance Pay across U.S. School Districts,” with Michael Jones, Public Administration Review 77(6): 919-931.
+Teacher Sorting Patterns and Performance Pay across U.S. School Districts,” with Michael Jones, Public Administration Review, 77(6): 919-931.

-July 2017.
-“Racial Inequality in Democratic Accountability: Evidence from Retrospective Voting in Local Elections,” with Patrick Flavin, American Journal of Political Science.
-61(3): 684-697.
+“Racial Inequality in Democratic Accountability: Evidence from Retrospective Voting in Local Elections,” with Patrick Flavin, American Journal of Political Science, 61(3): 684-697.